ChatMED/GeneScout/README.md

 # GeneScout
-An Explainable Multi-Agent System for Phenotype- and Biochemistry-Driven Gene Ranking
+GeneScout: A Traceable and Interpretable Multi-Agent System for Phenotype- and Biochemistry-Driven Gene Ranking